 Heading north from Ho Chi Minh City, travelers usually head one of two ways: the sand dunes of Mui Ne or the flower-covered mountains of Dalat.
-We couldn’t decide so we did a zigzag and squeezed in both!
-They couldn’t be more opposite but both lovely in their own right.
+We couldn’t decide between them so we did a zigzag and squeezed in both!
+These two Southern Vietnam getaways couldn’t be more opposite but both lovely in their own right.

 With strong winds blowing from November to April, Mũi Né attracts kite surfers from around the world…and lots of package-tourist Russians.
 With the communist connection, Vietnam allows Russians in without a visa and cheap flights, so this town has basically become their Cancun.
 We did not see this coming, because if we did we would have bought a Russian phrasebook.
 Signs, menus, and most of the people were Russian-only!
 It is quite the scene on the strip but get a little out of town and the beauty begins.

 We rented a motorbike and got out of Moscow Dodge making our first stop at the Mũi Né harbor.
 It had fishing boats like we’d never seen before from elaborate wooden vessels to these big circular plastic bowls (how you steer one of these we have no idea).
 The seafood in Mũi Né is incredible and made to order each night at the strip of open-air restaurants (eat the scallops, don’t eat the crocodile!).